 How To Select Chamomile Tea?

-If you are consuming chamomile tea, buy a good quality variety, and store it correctly.
+Supposed healthy beverages are found aplenty in every food market.
+However, if you consume chamomile tea, ensure you buy a good quality variety and store it correctly.

 - Prefer tea bags to loose tea to avoid contamination.
 Loose chamomile tea sold in herbal stores may have contaminants, like spores, that may trigger allergic reactions.
 Teabags may minimize the risk of contamination.
 If you like loose tea, then choose a factory-sealed pack.